graphql/graphql.github.io/src/content/faq/General.md

 ## What are the security concerns with GraphQL?

 Most of the security concerns associated with GraphQL are typical for any API or service.
-Think SQL injections, Denial of Service (DoS) attacks, someone abusing flawed authentication, etc. But there are also some attacks specific to GraphQL.
-For example, [batching attacks](https://cheatsheetseries.owasp.org/cheatsheets/GraphQL_Cheat_Sheet.html#batching-attacks) can occur as a result of GraphQL allowing you to batch multiple queries or requests for multiple object instances in a single network call.
+A few examples: SQL injections, Denial of Service (DoS) attacks, or someone abusing flawed authentication.
+But there are also some attacks specific to GraphQL.
+For instance, [batching attacks](https://cheatsheetseries.owasp.org/cheatsheets/GraphQL_Cheat_Sheet.html#batching-attacks).
+These attacks can happen as a result of GraphQL allowing you to batch multiple queries (or requests for multiple object instances) in a single network call.

 No matter the concern, it’s important to be proactive.
-Fortunately, there are many approaches to securing your GraphQL server.
-Some of these approaches include using a timeout, setting a maximum depth for queries, and throttling queries based on the server time it needs to complete.
+There are many ways to securing your GraphQL server.
+Using a timeout, setting a maximum depth for queries, and throttling queries based on the server time it needs to complete are all potential approaches.

 For an overview of common security concerns and how to address them, check out the [Security tutorial on How to GraphQL](https://www.howtographql.com/advanced/4-security/) and [OWASP’s GraphQL Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/GraphQL_Cheat_Sheet.html).